MikkelGodsk/dtu_mlops_exam_project/reports/README.md

 >
 > Answer:

-For debugging we used the build in debugger in visual studio code and when this was not enought we used simple print statements.
+When locally executing code we used the build in debugger in visual studio code and when this was not enought we used simple print statements.
+The debugging mode in visual studio is in general quite informative and helpfull when erros occured.
+When for example building images in google cloud a lot of errors occured.
+Hence debugging needed to be performed locally before building in cloud.

-We considered saving the tokenized dataset, which would probably speed up the training processes, such that the tokenization is not being done in each training step.
+We did not use any tools for profiling the code, however we are avare that the code might be edible for improvements.
+For example, we considered saving the tokenized dataset, which would probably speed up the training processes, such that the tokenization is not necessary every time the training function is called.

 ## Working in the cloud